DougHennig/Ribbon/README.md

 * SFRibbonMenuSeparator: the menu separator bar class.

 * SFRibbonMenuForm: a form class that provides a dropdown menu; a subclass of Form.

+## Updates

+### 2021-01-06

+* Added EnabledExpression to SFRibbonToolbarButton so you can define when a button is enabled without subclassing and putting code into Refresh.

+* Made dropdown menus close if the user clicks the button the menu belongs to again, clicks outside the menu, or moves the mouse outside the form.

+* Made changing the width of the ribbon programmatically set the width of the border and shadow lines properly.

+* Made SFRibbonToolbarButton.Click work with Command containing "Thisform", such as "Thisform.SomeMethod()".

+### 2020-12-29

+* Made dropdown menus release the public variable loThisform when they're closed and work when the ribbon is in a top-level form.

+* Changed Sample.scx to a top-level form.